 Level 2 - Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar assets and liabilities in markets that are not active; or other inputs that are observable or can be corroborated by observable market data.

 Level 3 - Unobservable inputs which are supported by little or no market activity.

-The Company does not have any financial instruments that are measured at fair value on a recurring basis as at June 30, 2024 and 2023.
-Fair value of financial instruments measured at amortized cost approximate their carrying amount as at June 30, 2024 and 2023 due to their short-term nature.
+The Company does not have any financial instruments that are measured at fair value on a recurring basis as at September 30, 2024 and December 31, 2023.
+The fair value of financial instruments measured at amortized cost approximate their carrying amount as at September 30, 2024 and December 31, 2023.